brandur/sorg/content/drafts/mongodb.md

 * Data becomes difficult to find and cross-reference because it exists across a number of different systems.
 This makes the job of every operator more difficult forevermore.
-* Application code becomes bloated with sharding logic and slowly becomes hugely complex and bloated.
+* Application code becomes riddled with sharding logic and trends towards becoming bloated and hugely complex.
 * It becomes apparent that a poor sharding strategy was used (early sharding decisions are especially prone to this), and certain nodes start to run disporportionately "hot".
 In many situations, this problem can be nearly